Images are still loading please cancel your preview and try again shortly.

 Against the backdrop of an increase in geopolitical risks, tariff and other supply chain issues, we provide vendor and supply chain due diligence and reviews of specific aspects of the supply chain, as well as controls design and testing.
 We can also assess joint venture risks, e.g. a breach or inconsistency with a Joint Venture partner’s ABC or sanctions policies.

-We support our investigation team on controls-related reviews / remediation in relation to potential regulatory breaches, including assessing and defining data related to the issue, developing a methodology and performing data analysis in line with the agreed legal parameters.
+We support our investigations team on compliance and controls-related reviews / remediation in relation to potential regulatory breaches, including assessing and defining data related to the issue, developing a methodology and performing data analysis in line with the agreed legal parameters.

-We support clients in the development of compliance management systems and risk-based operational policies, procedures and processes which meet legal and regulatory requirements and are in line with their risk appetite.
-By conducting current state assessments, gap analyses and thematic reviews, we provide practicable recommendations for controls uplifts.
+We assess the design and operational effectiveness of risk and compliance management and controls frameworks, e.g. via gap analyses and current state assessments.
+We also provide practicable recommendations for uplifts to controls, e.g. onboarding, ESG and supply chain related controls.
 We are very experienced in leveraging clients’ existing resources to help them optimise their controls frameworks in a cost-effective way.

 Compliance monitoring, QA and testing